gmansillo/Firedrive/README.md

 Copy and paste this url: ``` http://service.simplefilemanager.eu/delivery/get.php ``` in the __Install URL__ field.

-Finally click the __Install__ button: Joomla will upload the latest release available of Simple File Manager directly from the link and install in a single step process.
+Clicking the __Install__ button, Joomla! will upload and install the latest release available of Simple File Manager in a single step process.

 If you need further informations about how to install a Joomla! extension, please refer to the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.